Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 milliseconds.
 The activation code is valid for 24 hours.

-Entering an Activation Code in the Acceptance Devices App
+Enter an Activation Code in the Acceptance Devices App

 Before activating an Android device, you must generate an activation code for the